Air Pollutant Report Help

 - Clicking the "A" Report icon in the Reports column of the Results table opens the Air Pollutant Report page in a new tab.

 - Clicking on a row in the Results Table will display the Facility Summary panel to the right of the table, below the Search Statistics panel.
-The CAA ID hyperlinked within the Facility Summary tab opens the Air Pollutant Report in a new tab.
+The ICIS-Air ID hyperlinked within the Facility Summary tab opens the Air Pollutant Report in a new tab.

 The Air Pollutant Report is an interactive report that allows you to view, sort, and filter data of interest.
 The report is organized into three primary sections: